top of page

 Current State of Cities

-Connected vehicles could enjoy the benefits of needing less reaction time, and thus less spacing between cars than human drivers, especially when they do not need to evade or handle human drivers.
+Connected autonomous vehicles enjoy the benefits of needing less reaction time, and thus less spacing between cars than human drivers, especially when they do not need to evade or handle human drivers.
 Under the industry standard first proposed by Intel, connected vehicles could only need one second for reaction time, but they could need an extra second of reaction time where human drivers and connected cars are mixed.

 Connected-only freeways could benefit from even bigger efficiency gains by preventing too much traffic from entering at a single point----or too many vehicles entering multiple points which could arrive at a freeway exit, for instance, at the same point and moment----allowing freeways to reliably move at top speeds.
 This can be accomplished with selective congestion before entering an autonomous freeway----and in the long-run, with more effective measures, like variable pricing for peak traffic.
 In the future, this could be combined with a new form of autonomous mass transit to transform freeways into moving more people into downtowns than a subway system ever could.